DanielTomlinson/chronicle/README.md

 Chronicle is a simple gem to quickly generate release notes from git commits based upon a delimiter.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'chronicle'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install chronicle

 ## Usage

     $ chronicle between start-commit-or-tag last-commit-or-tag optional-custom-delimiter